signalogic/SigSRF_SDK/codecs_readme.md

 <a name="DSCodecDelete"></a>
 ## DSCodecDelete

-  * deletes an encoder or decoder instance
-  * returns > 0 on success, or < 0 on error condition
+DSCodecDelete() deletes an encoder or decoder instance, and returns > 0 on success, or < 0 on error condition.

 ```c++
 int DSCodecDelete(HCODEC           hCodec,           /* handle of encoder or decoder instance to be deleted */